zeptofs/nz-api-documentation/source/index.html.md

 # Sandbox Testing Details
 Try out your happy paths and not-so happy paths, the sandbox is a great place to get started without transferring actual funds.
 All transactions are simulated and no communication with financial institutions is performed.

-The sandbox works on 1 minute cycle to better illustrate how transactions are received and the lifecyle they go through.
-In other words, every minute we simulate communicating with financial institutions and update statuses and events accordingly.
+The sandbox works on a 1 minute cycle to better illustrate how transactions are received and the lifecyle they go through.
+In other words, every minute, we simulate communicating with financial institutions and update statuses and events accordingly.

 All 6 digits BSBs are valid in the sandbox with the exception of `100000` which is a place keeper for an invalid BSB.
-In production, only valid and real BSB are accepted.
+In production, only real BSBs are accepted.
 ## Transaction failures
-To simulate [transaction failures](#failure-reasons) create a Payment or Payment Request with specific amount listed in the table.
-Some errors could happen for either side of the transaction.
+To simulate [transaction failures](#failure-reasons) create a Payment or Payment Request with a specific amount listed in the table.

 | Transaction failure reason | Debit | Credit |
 |----------------------------|-------|--------|